chermes/vim_config/README.md

 # Vim

-Vim Installation and Configuration
+This repository comprises a set of vim configurations and plugins of my daily work.
+Currently, I am using Python and LaTeX.

 ## Installation

-Initialize the ~/.vim directory and download / clone all the plugins listed below.
+Initialize the ~/.vim directory and download / clone all the plugins listed below:
 ```bash
 sh install_vim.sh
 ```